-In addition to the lecture component of this course, additional learning opportunities in the form of chances to participate in ongoing psychological research will be provided.
-Announcements regarding such opportunities will be made during the semester through postings in the "announcements" section of Blackboard(WebCT).
-Projects usually require one hour or less of your time, but this may vary.
-In recognition of the value of your time, and in recognition that you are learning something about the discipline of psychology beyond what you would in the normal classroom environment, an extra credit of 1 to 2% for each study in which you participate will be added to your total grade to a MAXIMUM extra credit of 5%.
+This course is designed to provide students with an opportunity to participate in active research programs of faculty members.
+This participation allows you to get direct experience in how many of the experiments and studies you will read and hear about are actually done, and provides an opportunity for you to see what goes on in the labs, and meet senior undergraduate and graduate students conducting their own laboratory research projects.
+Calls for volunteers to assist in these projects will be made during the semester, via e-mail.
+If you are asked to volunteer, and you accept, each project usually requires one hour or less of your time, but this will depend on the individual research project.
+In recognition for your time, and in recognition that you are learning something about the discipline of psychology, beyond what you would in the normal classroom environment, an extra credit of 1% for each study in which you participate will be added to your total grade to a maximum of 5% (so, it is theoretically possible to score 105%).
 Note that there is no guarantee that all students will be able to achieve the maximum extra credit.
-As all grade cutoffs were established prior to the addition of the extra credits, students who choose not to participate will not be disadvantaged.
+As these are extra credits, students who choose not to participate are not disadvantaged.